jacebenson/cedar/docs/docs/forms.md

 ### Custom Input Fields

-You can create a custom field that integrates with Redwood through the use of Redwood's `useRegister` and `useErrorStyles` hooks.
+You can create a custom field that integrates with Cedar through the use of Redwood's `useRegister` and `useErrorStyles` hooks.
 Each of these serving a different purpose depending on what you are trying to build.

 `useRegister` registers the field with react-hook-form and is a wrapper for [`register`](https://react-hook-form.com/api/useform/register).

 `useErrorStyles` sets up error styling for your custom input field.

-Using these two together you can create custom input fields that replicate a Redwood input field while also allowing for custom domain logic.
+Using these two together you can create custom input fields that replicate a Cedar input field while also allowing for custom domain logic.

 In the following example we have an all-in-one custom required input field with label, input, and error display.